dr-jgsmith/Disaster-Impact-Analysis-System/TICKET-10-REST-API-DESIGN.md

 ## Notes

-- API design is phenomenon-agnostic by design
+- API design is event-agnostic by design
 - Same endpoints will work for future ContagionPhenomenon, SupplyChainPhenomenon
 - GeoJSON format ensures compatibility with any mapping library
 - Architecture supports both synchronous and async operations